ricebiceps/static-site-generator/README.md

 # Static site generator

-This is a work in progress static site generator I am mostly writing in python.
+This is a static site generator I am mostly writing in python.
+It takes md files in the content folder, and generates a static site.